filt3rek/hscript-template/README.md

 I'll used tink_template until today.
 Tink_template is really a good lib, Juraj is really a good coder and I thank him for all his work but Tink has a lot of dependencies and I don't really like that, so I turned this little class that was first written to work on run-time, to work now on compile-time.

-BTW, this class with hscript runs faster that tink_template :rofl:
+BTW, this class with hscript runs faster that tink_template 😲

 You must add that to your build file :
 ```